aws-controllers-k8s/community/docs/content/docs/tutorials/emr-on-eks-example.md

 CONTROLLER_DEPLOYMENT=$(kubectl get deploy -n ${ACK_K8S_NAMESPACE} -o jsonpath='{.items..metadata.name}')
 kubectl edit deploy/${CONTROLLER_DEPLOYMENT} -n ${ACK_K8S_NAMESPACE}
 ```
-This is how your values should look after change.
+This is how your values should look after changes are applied.
 ```
         - --aws-region
         - $(AWS_REGION)
         - --aws-endpoint-url
         - $(AWS_ENDPOINT_URL)
-        **- --enable-development-logging
+        - --enable-development-logging
         - "true"
         - --log-level
-        - debug**
+        - debug
         - --resource-tags
         - $(ACK_RESOURCE_TAGS)
 ```
-* If you run into any issue, please create [Github issue](https://github.com/aws-controllers-k8s/community/issues) under aws-controller-k8s/community repo.
+* If you run into any issue, please create [Github issue](https://github.com/aws-controllers-k8s/community/issues).
 Click **New issue** and select the type of issue, add `[emr-containers] <highlevel overview>` under title, and add enough details so that we can reproduce and provide a response